NDIS

 - recommend assistance which could help you into work or maintain employment

-Castle provides individualised Disability Employment Services (DES) support for job seekers with a range of health conditions, including but not limited to:
+Castle provides individualised Inclusive Employment Australia support for job seekers with a range of health conditions, including but not limited to:

 - disabilities